Human rights in Argentina: Women

 In 1985, Argentina ratified the Convention for the Elimination of All Forms of Discrimination against Women (CEDAW).
-Despite this, women are the constant target of aggressive machism.
-Domestical violence including marital rape, widespread pornography and teenaged female prostitution as well as political underrepresentation are effects of the Argentinian machist patriarchy.
+Despite this, women are the constant target of aggressive machismo.
+Domestic violence including marital rape, widespread pornography and teenaged female prostitution as well as political underrepresentation are effects of the Argentinian machist patriarchy.

 Domestic violence in Argentina against women is a serious problem.
 Rape, including spousal rape, is a crime, but the need for proof, either in the form of clear physical injury or the testimony of a witness, often presented difficulties in prosecuting such crimes.
 In August 2008 Amnesty International reported that a woman died every two days as a result of domestic violence.
 According to press reports quoting the Buenos Aires Provincial Ministry of Security statistics, 52,351 complaints of domestic abuse were filed at the Women's Police Stations in Buenos Aires Province in the first 10 months of the year.

 Trafficking of women to and within the country for prostitution is a problem.